-- Ensure that power source is secured and properly grounded.
+- Make sure that the power source is secured and properly grounded.

 - Secure platform when not in use.

-- Ensure that guardrails and toe boards are in place.
+- Make sure that guardrails and toe boards are in place.

 - Extend suspension ropes completely to the ground or terminate with wire rope clips to prevent the stage from running off the end of the ropes.